devon3583/devon3583/README.md

 # 👋 Hi, I'm Devon Bobo

-🎓 Computer Science student at Southern University and A&M College, concentrating in **Cybersecurity** (Graduating May 2027).
+🎓 Computer Science student at Southern University A&M College, concentrating in **Cybersecurity** (Graduating May 2027).
 Passionate about programming, digital security, and solving real-world problems with code.

 ## 💼 Current Role
 🧩 **Contributor Catalyst Intern**